How to Write Long-Lasting Blog Posts

 If you’re writing about a topic that’s been covered before, it doesn’t necessarily mean it’s bad – just make sure to put your own special twist on it.
 Take this post as an example.
 Articles about creating good content are all over the web, but this article focuses on how to create long lasting content – not just blog posts that will draw attention for a few days then fade into the internet ether.

 Make it Readable

 You’re writing to be read, and readability has to do with the way the content actually looks on the page.
 Researchers have shown that most people looking at information online are initially scanners not readers, and scanners don’t stick around to wade through long paragraphs.
-If I’m reading on my Mac laptop or my Verizon wireless phone, I tend to hit the back button when I come across a post that’s nothing but a wall of text.
+If I’m reading on my laptop or my mobile phone, I tend to hit the back button when I come across a post that’s nothing but a wall of text.
 And I’m not the only one.